Disaster Response and Relief: A Conversation with Heart to Heart International

-In response to the recent catastrophic earthquake in Haiti, Heart to Heart International CEO Kim Carroll and Director of Disaster Response Heather Lee shared how the global humanitarian organization responds to disasters around the world.
-Philanthropic Advisor Kelli Doyle discusses how philanthropy plays a critical role in disaster relief and response.
+In response to the recent catastrophic earthquake in Haiti, Heart to Heart International CEO Kim Carroll and Director of Disaster Response Heather Lee shared with our team how the global humanitarian organization responds to disasters around the world and how philanthropy plays a critical role in disaster relief and response.

 Authored by: Ashley Hawkins, Content Specialist